-Discourse with doctors – Dr Jürgen Fleisch provides his insights…
+Dr Jürgen Fleisch provides his insights on prescribing medicinal cannabis

 There is a place for cannabinoids in the therapeutic toolbox.
 So how should they be prescribed?
-Discourse with doctors is a series of interviews with experienced doctors prescribing cannabinoids.
-This article highlights prescribing realities and strategies to improve patient safety, dispels some myths, and aims to encourage self-driven inquiry.
+Dr Jürgen Fleisch highlights prescribing realities and strategies to improve patient safety, dispels some myths, and aims to encourage self-driven inquiry.
+He has prescribed cannabinoids, mainly for patients with cancer, since he started working in Holland ten years ago.

 Trained as an anaesthesiologist in Germany, Dr Fleisch then undertook a fellowship in pain medicine (Portland, Oregon).